Supported Site Virginia Tech: Early Teaching Experience

 - It is a challenge to provide substantial LA experiences in lab courses.

-- Students are overburdened with many courses already, so participating in Enhanced Outreach and PHYS 2404 Physics Outreach can be difficult.
+- Students are overburdened with many courses already, so participating in PHYS 3254 Enhanced Outreach and PHYS 2404 Physics Outreach can be difficult.

-- Institutionalizing courses that focus on early teaching experiences can sustain this effort.
-We plan to establish Enhanced Outreach as course in the catalog, just like PHYS 2404.
+- Institutionalizing courses that focus on early teaching experiences can sustain the effort.

 - Early teaching experiences that provide an outcome that parents of PhysTEC students can experience (e.g., a regional competition in the Robotics Program), help to gain parental support for the student in their goal of becoming a teacher.